erikdubois/AntergosI3/README.md

     ls -al

 #5.
-If problems with servers

-Jan 2015
-Solution

-	sudo pacman -S reflector
-	sudo reflector --verbose -l 200 -p http --sort rate --save /etc/pacman.d/mirrorlist sudo pacman -Syyu

-This will create a list with the top 200 fastest servers in your neighbourhood.

-#6.
 Installation folder

 I run an installation script to quickly  get all my software after <b>the base installation of Antergos</b>.
 For me this was quite a learning process, since I was a Redhat, Ubuntu, Linux Mint kind of guy over the last two decades.

-Then you can start running the below mentioned script to be found in the folder installation.

 I decided to split the logical entities in seperate files.
 Better to debug and better for users to understand.

-The scripts have been numbered from 1 to 6.
-Follow the orderering to install all programs.
+The scripts have been numbered from 0 to 7.
+Follow the order to install all programs.

+#6.
+If problems with servers

+Jan 2016

+	cd .i3
+	cd installation
+    ls -al

+	./0_install_i3_mirors_vx.sh

+This will create a list with the fastest servers in your neighbourhood for arch and antergos servers.
+In this script there are more solution to known problems.
+They are added as comments.

+#7.
+Installing I3

     cd installation